sehaj1001/DataX_Plaksha/README.md

 2. All Cypher code has been uploaded as a text file named 'cypher_code.txt'. <br>
 3. Python code for EDA, Elbow Method and to generate output visualizations has been uploaded in the notebook 'DataX2_Assignment1_SehajpreetKaur.ipynb'. <br>
 4. The output CSV file for <i>k</i>=7 'output.csv' generated at the end of clustering in Neo4j has been uploaded and consists of four columns -- latitude, longitude, cluster_number and centroid. <br>
-5. All images have been uploaded into the screenshots folder. <br> <br>
+5. All images have been uploaded into the screenshots folder.
+6. The output files for all other values of <i>k</i> have been uploaded into the varying_k folder.<br> <br>

 <h3>References:</h3>